 This post is also available in: Español

-Last year my husband surprised me with a cruise to the Mediterranean, and one of the ports of call we visited was Livorno, and from there we took several forms of transportation and ended up in Florence, the capital city of Tuscany.
+Last year my husband surprised me with a cruise to the Mediterranean, and one of the ports of call we visited was Livorno.
+And from there, we took several forms of transportation and ended up in Florence, Tuscany’s capital city.

-Florence is the home of Leonardo da Vinci, Michelangelo, Dante, Machiavelli, Galileo, and the Medici family.
+Florence is home to Leonardo da Vinci, Michelangelo, Dante, Machiavelli, Galileo, and the Medici family.
 A

 The Beauty of Florentine Cuisine.

 We visited during the summer, so the fruits and veggies were all summertime harvest.
-The pairing of the ripe fruit with the cheese, and the honey along with homemade bread was a delight.
+The pairing of the ripe fruit with the cheese and the honey and homemade bread was a delight.

 Florence and it’s proximity to the farmland and vineyards allow the restaurant chefs to embrace the farm to table concept by building their food offerings based on what is available locally and the seasons.